sciensoft/fluenttests/README.md

 # Fluent Tests

-A library with many helpful methods for you to write TDD and BDD-style tests using a fluent language, allowing you to easily organize your tests following the AAA (Arrange, Act, and Assert).
+A library with many helpful methods for you to write TDD and BDD-style tests using a fluent language, allowing you to easily organize your tests following the Arrange, Act, and Assert pattern.

 ## Get Started